SamuelSnowball/Bookstore/README.md

 # Overview

 A microservices project demonstrating use of Spring Boot, React, and AWS deployment patterns.
 Initially I had planned to deploy to EKS but instead using ECS on Fargate due to it being cheaper.

-Live deployment (it runs between 10am-4pm (UTC) to save $): https://bookstore.snowballsjourney.com/
+Even that was costing $2 per day so it's been scaled down to save $.

 Developed using Claude Sonnet 4.5 - identifiable by the use of emojis in deployment scripts! 🚀